-The Pasteur Network brings together 33 member institutions in worldwide, united by the Pasteurian values and missions for the benefit of populations.
+The Pasteur Network brings together more than 30 member institutions in worldwide, united by the Pasteurian values and missions for the benefit of populations.

-Pasteur Network, previously known as the Institut Pasteur International Network, regroups 33 members worldwide.
+Pasteur Network, previously known as the Institut Pasteur International Network, regroups more than 30 members worldwide.
 The members work together to promote their shared Pasteurian values, which include humanitarianism, universalism, rigor and dedication, freedom of initiative, knowledge transfer and free access to information.

 This unique model of cooperation in health brings together, beyond the independent public or private structures that form the Network, a human and scientific community mobilised on both local and international health priorities in a logic of solidarity.